aryanjassal/chroma/README.md

 ## Overrides

 We can create themes, sure.
 But, what if I have my configuration files saved somewhere else?
 Or you want particular colors in GTK's palette 5?
 This is where the overrides come into play.
 All you need to do is create `~/.config/chroma/overrides.lua` and populate it with the overrides you want.
 Note that you need to reference the current theme to override its options.
-This override file, if existing, will make overrides to every loaded theme.
+This override file, if existing, will apply overrides to every loaded theme.

 ```lua
 -- ~/.config/chroma/overrides.lua